Categories

 It really is as good as any 5 year old car, let alone a 21 year old and has a great analogue feel with a little tech thrown in enhancing its driving appeal.
 The car drives without exception and is an easy sports car to live with, being comfortable with uncompromised access.

-In July 2025, a full service was conducted at 28, 850 miles, last year a complete set of Brembo grooved and drilled discs were also fitted.
+In July 2025, a full service was conducted at 28, 850 miles, a complete set of Brembo grooved and drilled discs were also fitted.
 Stopping power is impressive to say the least.

 A full driver’s book pack, sales brochure, navigation CD and 3 keys are provided.